Acamptonectes: Diet and feeding

 As an ophthalmosaurine, Acamptonectes would likely have been an opportunistic generalist predator that fed on fish and squid.
 Adaptations for speed suggest that Acamptonectes and other ophthalmosaurines were likely also pursuit predators.
 In 1987, paleontologist Judy A. Massare proposed "feeding guilds" as a way to group marine reptiles; some ichthyosaur species were thought to have "pierced" small prey using needle-like teeth, and others to have "crunched" hard-shelled prey using robust teeth.
 In 2012, palaeontologist Maria Zammit suggested that the slender tooth crowns with longitudinal ridges seen in Acamptonectes (which placed it in the "pierce II/generalist" guild) were likely used to impale rather than grasp prey, and its diet may thus have consisted of fleshy prey that did not have a hard exterior.
 Nevertheless, she noted that its shallow snout and unique tooth morphology may indicate a different diet and lifestyle from other known Cretaceous ichthyosaurs.

-Ichthyosaurs had the largest eyes of any known vertebrate group, which can be inferred from bones in the eye sockets known as sclerotic rings, and would therefore have possessed sensitive low-light vision that would have aided prey capture at great depths.
+Ichthyosaurs had the largest eyes of any known vertebrate group, which can be inferred from bones in the eye sockets known as scleral rings, and would therefore have possessed sensitive low-light vision that would have aided prey capture at great depths.
 In the related genus Ophthalmosaurus, the maximum diameter of the eyeball would have been 23 cm, allowing movement to be detected at depths of 300 m in the mesopelagic zone.
 Ophthalmosaurus could likely dive for around 20 minutes and reach depths of at least 600 m.
 In addition to good eyesight, the enlarged olfactory region of the brain indicates ichthyosaurs had a sensitive sense of smell.